Evan Brown (American football): Detroit Lions

 On December 4, 2020, Brown was signed to the Detroit Lions' practice squad.
 He was elevated to the active roster on December 25 and January 2, 2021, for the team's weeks 16 and 17 games against the Tampa Bay Buccaneers and Minnesota Vikings, and reverted to the practice squad after each game.
 He signed a reserve/future contract on January 5, 2021.

 Brown was named the Lions backup center in 2021 to Frank Ragnow.
 He was named the starting center in Week 5 following a season-ending injury to Ragnow, and started 12 games.

 On March 14, 2022, Brown re-signed with the Lions.
 He started 12 games in the 2022 season, largely at right guard due to injuries to Halapoulivaati Vaitai.

 Seattle Seahawks

 On April 3, 2023, Brown signed with the Seattle Seahawks.
 After training camp and preseason, Brown won the starting center job over fifth-round draft pick from Michigan Olusegun Oluwatimi.

 Arizona Cardinals

 On March 20, 2024, Brown signed with the Arizona Cardinals.
+He was named the Week 1 starting left guard, and started all 17 games.
 On March 10, 2025, Brown re-signed with the Cardinals on a two-year, $11.5 million contract.
+He started all 11 games he played in 2025, missing six games due to injury and personal reasons.

+On March 12, 2026, Brown was released by Arizona, saving the Cardinals $4.91 million against the salary cap.

+Houston Texans

+On March 14, 2026, Brown signed with the Houston Texans on a one-year $3.5 million contract.